md-abu-kayser/aura-cart-bootstrap5/README.md

 ---

 **Thank you for reviewing this project!**
-It’s designed to be **clean, well-structured**, and **pleasant to explore** - perfect for interviews, portfolio showcases, or professional demos.
+It’s designed to be **clean, well-structured**, and **pleasant to explore** - perfect for portfolio showcases, or professional demos.

 ---

 **Note**: This is a frontend-only implementation.
 For a production environment, you would need to integrate with a backend for cart persistence, user accounts, and order processing.

+---